greenboxal/doggohub/doc/update/restore_after_failure.md

 upgrade.
 If these tables are still present after you restore from the older backup it can lead to migration failures on future upgrades.

-Starting in GitLab 8.6 we drop all tables prior to importing the backup to prevent this problem.
+Starting in DoggoHub 8.6 we drop all tables prior to importing the backup to prevent this problem.
 If you've restored a backup to a version prior to 8.6 you may need to manually correct the problem next time you upgrade.